Apple Watch comparison: Which one is right for you?

 The Apple Watch Ultra is the most powerful Apple Watch and, frankly, will be overkill for most people.
 The $799 Apple Watch Ultra is an outdoor-focused “sport” watch, similar to many of Garmin’s high-end wearables.
 Unlike the other Apple Watches, it’s only in one size—a huge 49mm case—with cellular support and dual-frequency GPS built in.
 It features a thicker, more durable build with a redesigned digital crown and an extra “Action” button to quickly start workouts and toggle other functions.

 The Ultra gets double the battery life of the other 2022 Apple Watches—36 hours versus 18 hours on the Series 8 and SE—which is great for everyone, but many of its features are designed for athletes and outdoorsy folk dealing with harsh conditions.
-Its powerful built-in speakers enable a loud SOS siren in case you get lost in the woods.
+Its powerful built-in speakers enable a loud SOS siren if you get lost in the woods.
 Improved waterproofing, certifications, and a dedicated app qualify it as a diving computer.
 The three-microphone array is burlier than normal to improve call clarity in situations with power interference from blizzards and powerful winds.
-It even has specialty bands that are tailor-made for specific activities like diving and endurance training.
+It even has specialty bands for specific activities like diving and endurance training.